KULeuvenNeuromechanics/PredSim/README.md

 - **S.bounds.SLL.upper**: upper bound on left step length in meters.
 If not specified, no bound is implemented on left step length.
 - **S.bounds.SLR.upper**: upper bound on right step length in meters.
 If not specified, no bound is implemented on left step length.
 - **S.bounds.dist_trav.lower**: lower bound on distance travelled over 1 gait cycle in meters.
 Note that if half gait cycle is being simulated, half of S.bounds.dist_trav.lower serves as the lower bound for total distance travelled.
 If not specified, no bound is implemented on left step length.
-- **S.bounds.t_final.lower**: upper bound on final time in seconds.
-Default is *0.1* s[double].
+- **S.bounds.t_final.lower**: lower bound on final time in seconds.
+Default is *0.1* s [double].
-- **S.bounds.t_final.upper**: lower bound on final time in seconds for full gait cycle simulation.
-Default is *2* s[double].
+- **S.bounds.t_final.upper**: upper bound on final time in seconds for full gait cycle simulation.
+Default is *2* s [double].
 For half gait cycle simulation, half of this value gets implemented as upper bound for final time.
 - **S.bounds.coordinates**: Cell array where 1st entry is dof name(s) , 2nd entry is its lower bound, and 3rd entry is its upper bound.
 Insert 'nan' or [] to lower bounds to only overwrite upper bounds, or vice versa.
 For another bound, add 3 more entries.
 For example, {{'knee_angle_r','knee_angle_l'},-120,10,'pelvis_tilt',[],30} implements limit of -120° and 10° on knee angles, and default lower bound with 30° upper bound for pelvis_tilt.
 This setting changes the bounds of the optimization variables.
 When formulating the OCP, the variables are sclaed w.r.t. their bounds to improve conditioning.
 Changing these bounds can have a strong influence on convergence.

 #### S.metabolicE - metabolic energy

 - **S.metabolicE.tanh_b**: hyperbolic tangeant smoothing factor used in the metabolic cost calculation.
 Default is *100* [double]
 - **S.metabolicE.model**: the name of the metabolic energy model used.
-Default is [*Bhargava2004*]() https://doi.org/10.1016/S0021-9290(03)00239-2) [char].
+Default is [*Bhargava2004*](https://doi.org/10.1016/S0021-9290(03)00239-2) [char].
 Currently only Bhargava2004 model has been implemented.
 Other options that will be added in the future are:
 	- [*Umberger2003*](https://doi.org/10.1080/1025584031000091678)
 	- [*Umberger2010*](https://doi.org/10.1098/rsif.2010.0084)
 	- [*Uchida2016*](https://doi.org/10.1371/journal.pone.0150378)